Tiny Housing for the Homeless

 What do you think about these ideas?
 Do you have other ideas for how to address the housing needs of the homeless?
 Share in a comment.

-Michael Ehret’s novella, ‘Big Love’, tackles the hard topics of homelessness, revenge, how memories change you and finally the biggest of all: forgiveness. — From an Amazon reader review.
+Michael Ehret’s novella, ‘Big Love’, tackles the hard topics of homelessness, revenge, how memories change you and finally the biggest of all: forgiveness. — From an Amazon reader review of the “Coming Home” edition (no longer available).

 Quote It!
 Barbara Kingsolver